Issues & Insights

 Daily Wire is releasing a five-part series that alleges massive fraud in an Ohio Medicaid program โ€“ a state that obtained a waiver so it could reimburse โ€œhome healthcare.โ€ The idea made sense.
 Care at home is cheaper than in skilled nursing facilities.

-But it threw open the door to fragrant abuse.
+But it threw open the door to flagrant abuse.

 As the Daily Wireโ€™s Luke Rosiak explains, โ€œOhio pays people to go to Medicaid beneficiariesโ€™ homes to perform โ€˜homemakingโ€™ and โ€˜choresโ€™ like cooking and cleaning.
 The people performing these โ€˜personal servicesโ€™ tasks donโ€™t even have to be healthcare workers โ€” and in many cases, are actually relatives of the Medicaid recipient.โ€